Hip Replacement Complications

 Metallosis

-It causes tissue death around the artificial hip and leads to the implant loosening.
+Metallosis causes tissue death around the artificial hip and leads to the implant loosening.
+It’s been at the center of several hip replacement lawsuits.

-A 2014 study in the European Journal of Radiology Open reported metallosis was diagnosed in 5 percent of metal-on-metal hip arthroplasties.
-Researchers said the rates declined as surgeons moved away from implanting the metal-on-metal implants.
+One study reported metallosis was diagnosed in 5% of metal-on-metal hip arthroplasties.
+Rates declined as the use of metal-on-metal implants declined.

 Osteolysis

 Osteolysis occurs when debris from the wear on artificial hip joints accumulates in surrounding tissue.
-The debris’ presence causes inflammation which destroys bone and loosens the hip implant.
+The debris’ presence causes inflammation that destroys bone and loosens the hip implant.

 Periprosthetic Fractures